-Restaurants usually serve a toned down som tam Thai, the basic ingredients augmented with green beans and garnished with crushed peanuts and tiny dried shrimps.
+Restaurants usually serve a toned-down som tam Thai, the basic ingredients augmented with green beans and garnished with crushed peanuts and tiny dried shrimp.
 Some restaurants have even added exotic variations where the papaya is swapped for unripe mango, pomelo or green banana.

 Som tam is often served with grilled or barbecued chicken and sticky rice.
-It is mostly fat free, averages around 210 calories and 444 mg of potassium in a typical serving.
-The dish is rich in vitamins A and C. It is rare that something which tastes so good is actually quite healthy.
-Which reminds me, I think it must be lunch time.
+It is mostly fat-free, and averages around 210 calories and 444 mg of potassium in a typical serving.
+The dish is rich in vitamins A and C. It is rare that something that tastes so good is actually quite healthy.
+Which reminds me, I think it must be lunchtime.